elixir-europe/infectious-diseases-toolkit/contribute/editorial_board_guide.md

 ### Overview of the file structure in GitHub

-The content of the website is built up using markdown files found in the [root](https://github.com/elixir-europe/infectious-diseases-toolkit) of the repository, spread in subdirectories according to the website section (human_biomolecular_data, human_clinical_and_health_data, contribute, social_and_economic_impact, ...).
+The content of the website is built up using markdown files found in the [root](https://github.com/elixir-europe/infectious-diseases-toolkit) of the repository, spread in subdirectories according to the website section (human_biomolecular_data, human_clinical_and_health_data, contribute, socioeconomic_data, ...).

 ### Markdown file naming